On this page:

 - give details of how notices may be sent to the applicant (for example, a postal or email address).

-Due to the impact of COVID-19, the department is currently unable to action FOI requests received via post.
-To ensure that your request is actioned, applications to the department should be sent to the department via email to the following address: FOI@education.gov.au
+To ensure that your request is actioned, applications to the department should be sent to the department using the FOI Application form.

 Please note: This email address is for applications for documents under the FOI Act only.
 The department is unable to respond to non-FOI related enquiries sent to this email address.
 If you have a general enquiry for the department, you can contact the department.